WGBH-MLA/sonyci/docs/install.md

 export CI_WORKSPACE_ID=
 ```

+!!! abstract inline end "Dot notation"

+    Alternate notation for `source` (may not be available in your terminal):

+    ```shell
+    . .cred
+    ```

 Activate the variables:

 ```shell
 source .cred
 ```

-!!! abstract "Dot notation"
+!!! abstract "Check ennvironment variables"

-    Alternate notation (may not be available in your terminal):
+    To check your environment variables are stored, run:

     ```shell
-    . .cred
+    echo $CI_USERNAME
     ```

+    If your username does not appear, you may need to run the `source` command again.

-Now you can login and get an access token:
+Otherwise, you can now login and get an access token:

 ```shell
 ci login